Military applications of artificial intelligence: Military intelligence

-In 2025 India–Pakistan conflict, the Indian Army employed AI to create shared operational picture, analyze intelligence, evaluate threats, and create predictive models for long-range attacks.
+In 2025 India–Pakistan conflict, the Indian Army employed AI to create a shared operational picture, analyze intelligence, evaluate threats, and create predictive models for long-range attacks.
 Twenty-three applications were developed for different purposes that handled inputs and data for real-time multi-sensor and multi-source data fusion.
 Applications include the Electronic Intelligence Collation and Analysis System, which has been integrated with Project Sanjay to provide a common operational picture for improved coordination, situational awareness, and decision superiority, and the Trinetra system, which has been used to identify and prioritize critical threats in order to achieve strategic dominance.
 AI-enabled weather forecast, allowed for accurate planning and targeting of artillery units and long-range vectors.
 The battlefield AI model was fed 26 years of data that had recorded and archived the Pakistan Armed Forces' frequency signature and radio emission.
 This specified which military unit in Pakistan was responsible for each piece of equipment and where it had previously been used.
 Integrating feeds from sensors, drones, radars, and satellites allowed for the collection of real-time data.
 All the data, including information on adversary positions, resources, and logistics, were combined and presented to the military commanders for appropriate action.

+In June 2026, court filings revealed that a government version of Grok was used within the Pentagon's Maven Smart System during military operations against Iran.
+According to Chief Digital and Artificial Intelligence Officer Cameron Stanley, the system supported the deployment of more than 2,000 munitions against 2,000 distinct targets within a 96-hour period.
+The disclosure was first reported by The Information.
+Separate reporting in 2026 also indicated that Anthropic’s Claude was used in U.S. military operations in Iran, particularly in intelligence analysis and in assisting with target identification and prioritization.

 Global trends

 Various countries are researching and deploying AI military applications, in what has been termed the "artificial intelligence arms race".
 Ongoing research is focused on intelligence collection and analysis, logistics, cyber operations, information operations, and semiautonomous and autonomous vehicles.

 Worldwide annual military spending on robotics rose from US$5.1 billion in 2010 to US$7.5 billion in 2015.

 In November 2023, US Vice President Kamala Harris disclosed a declaration signed by 31 nations to set guardrails for the military use of AI.
 The commitments include using legal reviews to ensure the compliance of military AI with international laws, and being cautious and transparent in the development of this technology.

 Many AI researchers try to avoid military applications, with guardrails to prevent military applications integrated into most mainstream large language models.

+Some analysts have noted that some military applications of artificial intelligence could pose challenges to and may eventually degrade the Chinese Communist Party's absolute control of the military.